aleshaleksey/fansys23/06-abilities.md

 **Special**:

 - You can make no more offhand attacks than you made main attacks on a turn.
-- "Offhand fighting II" allows a character to add the shield bonus of a second blade to their HiT for a total of +2.
+- "Offhand fighting II" allows a character to add the shield[weapon] bonus of a second blade to their HiT for a total of +2.

 **Prerequisite table**: This ability can be taken multiple times, each time you get an extra offhand attack.